1 year, 3 months ago

 You just found the perfect home for your family to move in to.
 How exciting!
 Everyone knows that the excitement will soon fade, and in its place you will be filled with fear and stress.
 No matter how many online articles you read or people you ask, moving will still be a very stressful and daunting task.
 Below we will discuss expert tips on moving your home as easily and efficiently as possible.

 As the times change, so does the way that people relocate.
 In a recent study done by a number of moving companies, it was found that the funky technique that has proven the most effective for packing is setting a daily box quota.
 The idea is that you set a specific amount of boxes that you want to pack daily, and by the time move day rolls around you will be ready to load the truck.
 This helps avoid packing procrastination, leaving you more energy to unpack in your new place.
+You can also read our top 10 packing tips for moving.

 2. Hold the cardboard, please.